 If you’re an experienced skier, you probably have already purchased your own gear.
 If you’re new to the sport or someone who doesn’t hit the slopes that often, you likely rent.

-Renting a full skiing equipment package costs anywhere from around $25 on the low end to near $100 at a popular ski resort.
+Renting a full skiing equipment package costs anywhere from around $25 on the low end, to nearly $100 at a popular ski resort.
 The average price if you rent from a ski shop will be in the $40 to $60 range.

 Those costs assume that you want to rent a full package that includes skis, boots, and poles.
 If you only need to rent skis, the price will drop around $10 to $20.